amio/eloc/README.md

 - Serve markdown as presentation
 - Live editor
-- Static export
+- Export to html
 - Print view / Mobile view / Dark mode
 - Customizable with web standard

 All of this in a [1MB][packagephobia-href] cli.
-Check out https://eloc.now.sh
+Check out https://eloc.vercel.app

 ### Presentation in Markdown ABC

-Break markdown into slides with `---` (horizontal rule), and that's all. e.g. `slides.md`:
+Break markdown into slides with `---` (horizontal rule) like this in `slides.md`:

 ```
 # Hello World